mknichel/javascript-errors/README.md

 #### Deoptimizations

-In V8 (and potentially other JS engines), functions that contain a try/catch block won't be optimized by the compiler.
-See http://www.html5rocks.com/en/tutorials/speed/v8/ for more information.
+Old versions of V8 (and potentially other JS engines), functions that contain a try/catch block won't be optimized by the compiler (http://www.html5rocks.com/en/tutorials/speed/v8/).
+Chrome fixed this in TurboFan (https://codereview.chromium.org/1996373002).

 ### Protected Entry Points